 But the evil they will perpetrate against the God of Israel and His chosen people will receive the full force of God's wrath, for at the height of their evil deeds... as Zechariah prophesied, the Lord Himself will go forth and fight against those nations.
 Christ's feet will stand on the Mount of Olives which will be split in two, enabling the rest of His people to flee - just as they fled before the earthquake in the days of Uzziah, king of Judah.

 "Then," Zechariah concludes, "the LORD, my God, will come, and all the holy ones with Him!" to set up His Millennial Kingdom, as promised to Abraham through David and his seed.

 Time is short and every day is a day when the gospel of grace can be shared with Jew and Gentile alike.
 May we be increasingly aware of the days in which we live and take every opportunity to tell others that salvation is by grace through faith in Christ before this terrible time of tribulation.

-Heavenly Father, thank You for the mercy and grace You have shown to Adam's fallen race and for Your wonderful plan of salvation through faith in the death, burial and resurrection of Your dear Son.
-We lift up the nation of Israel, who are still blinded in part to the truth of the glorious gospel of grace, and yet in Your mercy You have not cut off Your people but have promised to draw them back to Yourself, during the Time of Jacob's Trouble.
-Thank You that evil will be punished and we pray that many would come to repentance, through faith in Christ.
-Thank You that You have told us the end from the beginning, and that the time is coming when the Body of Christ will accompany the Lord Jesus in the clouds of glory, when He comes to set up His eternal kingdom on earth - thank You in Jesus' name, AMEN.
+Heavenly Father, thank You for the mercy and grace You have shown to Adam's fallen race and for Your wonderful plan of salvation through faith in the death, burial, and Resurrection of Your dear Son.
+I lift up the nation of Israel who are still blinded in part to the truth of the glorious gospel of grace, and yet in Your mercy You have not cut off Your people but have promised to draw them back to Yourself, during the Time of Jacob's Trouble.
+Thank You that evil will be punished and I pray that many would come to repentance, through faith in Christ.
+Thank You that You have told us the end from the beginning and that the time is coming when the Body of Christ will accompany the Lord Jesus in the clouds of glory, when He comes to set up His eternal kingdom on earth.
+Thank You in Jesus' name, AMEN.